khadas/khadas_docs/source/vim1/LoadImagesWithUBootViaTFTP.md

 kvim# store rom_write 1080000 0 100000
 ```

-**Note**: You might also need to clean up the old U-Boot environment value stored at `env` partition, and save as new value:
+**Note**: You might also need to clean up the old U-Boot environment value stored at `env` partition, and save as a new value:
 ```
 kvim# defenv
 kvim# saveenv
 ```

-Run `reset` or press `Reset` Button to boot from the new bootloader:
+Run `reset` or press `reset` button to boot from the new bootloader:
 ```
 kvim# reset
 ```

 ### boot.img
-Load image into memeory, then run `bootm` to boot from memory:
+Load image into memory, then run `bootm` to boot from memory:
 ```
 kvim# tftp 1080000 boot.img
 kvim# bootm